kingthrillgore/godot-character-obj-model/docs/object_model.md

 At the least, it should define:

-*Name
+* Name

 ## Player

 The player pawn in the game world.
 This will extend from Character.
+This is defined in `Player.gd` and in more detail (with direct reference methods) in `Player2.gd`.

 ## Enemy